AutoQML/autoqml/TUTORIAL.md

 ### Step 4: Training with autoqml

-Now, it's time to train a quantum machine learning model using `autoqml_lib`.
+Now, it's time to train a quantum machine learning model using `autoqml`.

 #### Initialize and Configure the AutoQML Library